Trojans Korfball Club: 2004–05

-As hoped, this season proved to be a lot more cohesive than the previous year with the team playing some nice attractive Korfball, ensuring that they worked on their strengths.
-Although they weren't yet able to match the country's two top teams (Mitcham & Invicta), they were certainly giving them good, hard matches (this was evident in the opening game of the season in which Trojans took Invicta to within 1 goal at 11–10).
+The season demonstrated greater cohesion than the previous year, with the team adopting a more structured and effective style of korfball that built on their strengths.
+Although they were not yet able to match the country’s leading teams, Mitcham and Invicta, they remained competitive in their encounters, as demonstrated in the opening match of the season, where Trojans narrowly lost to Invicta by 11–10.

 Despite not being able to defeat these 2 teams, they were finally able to defeat their local rivals Croydon for the first time in both league meetings (8–21 and 15–12) as well as in the EKA Cup (16–11).
 Chris Spice top scored in the first match with 10 goals against Ross Carr-Taylor (9 from open play).

 After reaching the semi-final stage of the EKA Cup, Trojans went on to beat the remaining teams in the league and finish 3rd overall, booking a place in the Europa Shield 2005, which was to be held in their hometown of Croydon, England.

 Invicta won the National League that season and so the other English team that joined Trojans in the Shield were their other local rivals, Mitcham.

 Whilst Trojans were confident that they could do better than their previous appearance in this competition, they had to face Mitcham in their 1st match of the tournament.
 Again, like in Třeboň, they were overwhelmed by the occasion and ended up losing 12–6.
 This paved the way for the rest of their matches and once again they ended up finishing the tournament bottom and still without a win in Europe.
 To make matters worse, Mitcham won the overall competition and in doing so became the first English team to win the Europa Shield.